 As a member of The Supremes, Diana Ross was one of the most well-known group members and branched out as a solo artist in the 1970s.

-While the 70s were Ross’s decade, her fortune continued well into the 1980s with the release of “Endless Love,” “Upside Down,” and “Chain Reaction” – all three massively successful singles.
+While the ’70s were Ross’s decade, her fortune continued well into the 1980s with the release of Why Do Fools Fall In Love in 1981, which sold millions of copies.
+She followed this with songs like “Endless Love,” and “Chain Reaction”—both massively successful singles.

 15. Donna Summer

-Summer’s biggest hit, “She Works Hard for the Money,” was released in 1983, where it hit No. 1 on the Billboard R&B chart.
+Summer’s biggest hit, “She Works Hard For The Money,” was released in 1983, where it hit No. 1 on the Billboard R&B chart.
+For this, she was nominated Best Female Pop Vocal Performance.

 Contemporary artists count many of these singers to be among their influences.
 But the decade is also about the new sounds that came forward thanks to advances in technology, instruments, and production techniques.